 Academics: Julie earned her undergraduate degree from the State University of New York- College at Fredonia, summa cum laude, in 1996 and earned her Juris Doctor from Rutgers University School of Law- Camden in 1999.
 Professional Experience: U...

-Practice areas & skills: Alimony, Child Custody, Domestic Violence, Child Support, Divorce & Separation
+Practice areas: Guardianship, Child Custody, Domestic Violence, Child Support, Alimony

 Get the legal help you need at a fixed price.
 No hidden fees or long-term commitment.